stanfortonski/Laravel-Blog/README.md

 ## Languages
 - Two languages are available by default English and Polish.
-- If you want to add new language you will make new folder for example de in resources/lang and copy everything from `resources/lang/en` to this folder and create de.json in `resources/lang` folder.
-And then translate and add your lang to 'available_locales' array in config/app.php.
+- If you want to add new language you will make new folder for example de in resources/lang and copy everything from `resources/lang/en` to this folder and create de.json in `/resources/lang` folder.
+And then translate and add your lang to `available_locales` array in `/config/app.php`.

 ## Themes
 You can use default theme or just add new themes to your blog.
 Default theme is located in `/resources/sass/default` and `/resources/views/default`.
 You can add your own theme by set `BLOG_THEME` in .env file and creating folder in sass and views with the same name with your custom data.
-In views one restriction is to have files with the same names as in default" views folder.
+In views one restriction is to have files with the same names as in "default" views folder.

 ## Libraries
 - [Laravel 8.x](https://laravel.com/docs/8.x)